sigstore/fulcio/config/DEVELOPMENT.md

 # Developing Fulcio

 Fulcio uses Go and can be run with no other dependencies, other than a trust root PKIX / CA capable system.
 Currently fulcio supports Google certificate authority service (GCP SA) or a PKCS11 capable HSM (such as SoftHSM).
+PKCS11 support requires C libraries which can cause some issues in some cases (like building on Mac M1), and if you do not require it, you can disable support for it using golang tags `-tags=purego` when building. **NOTE** This removes the support for `createca` command from the resulting binary.

 ## GCP SA configuration